ironheart901/vue2-dynamic-theme/README.md

 A theme can be defined when the plugin is installed (as demonstrated in the NPM install section) or dynamically set/changed using the provided Vue instance method: `this.$generateThemePaletteFromTheme({themeObject})`.

 The theme object must be single depth, but you can define as many colors as desired.
-The passed color values can be HEX, RGBA, RGBA, HSL, or HSLA (they are all converted to HSLA).
+The passed color values can be HEX, RGB, RGBA, HSL, or HSLA (they are all converted to HSLA).

 Example theme pattern below (theme color names can be anything):